Correlation Between Imperial Oil and Canadian Natural

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Imperial Oil are ranked lower than 6 (%) of all global equities and portfolios over the last 90 days.
-In spite of very unfluctuating basic indicators, Imperial Oil may actually be approaching a critical reversion point that can send shares even higher in January 2025.
+Compared to the overall equity markets, risk-adjusted returns on investments in Imperial Oil are ranked lower than 9 (%) of all global equities and portfolios over the last 90 days.
+In spite of very unfluctuating basic indicators, Imperial Oil displayed solid returns over the last few months and may actually be approaching a breakup point.

 Canadian Natural Res